AmpersandJS/ampersand-view/README.md

 Note that we're simply extending Backbone.View here, so all the methods/properties here still exist: http://backbonejs.org/#View

+### .template

+The `.template` is a property for the view prototype.
+It should either be a string of HTML or a function that returns a string of HTML.
+It isn't required, but it is used as a default for calling `renderAndBind` and `renderWithTemplate`.

+The important thing to note is that the *HTML should not have more than one root element*.
+This is because the vieww code assumes that it has one and only one root element that becomes the `.el` property of the instantiated view.

 ### .renderCollection(collection, ItemView, containerEl, [viewOptions])

 * `collection` {Backbone Collection} The instantiated collection we wish to render.